Filippo-Corti/SocialMediaMining/Project/notes.md

   - Density
   - Average Degree
   - Connected Components
-2. (ASK?)
-Centralization and influence:
+2. Centralization and influence:
   - Degree Distribution (Centralization?)
-  - Betweenness Centrality
+  - Degree Centrality and Betweenness Centrality
-  - Eigenvector Centrality
-3. Activity Inequality: > I USE THEM TO COMPARE THE DISTRIBUTIONS OF COMMENTS IN EACH NETWORK?
+3. Activity Inequality: > I USE THEM TO COMPARE THE DISTRIBUTIONS OF COMMENTS IN EACH NETWORK Compare with Random Network Models -> 2x Configuration Model and 1x Poisson Degree Distribution
-  CHECK OUT RANDOM NETWORK...
     - Gini Coefficient on comments per user
     - Lorenz Curve
 4. Echo Chambers Theory (requires Machine Learning for content labeling)